+The Agreement has been amended numerous times, most recently during 2015.
 During 2012, the Company amended its Agreement with Sprint in order to build a 4G LTE network in the Company's service area.
-The Company mirrors Sprint's Network Vision architecture using Alcatel Lucent equipment.
-At December 31, 2014, substantially all of the Company's 537 base stations support 4G LTE service.
 In addition to adding 4G services to the Company's network, the Company received access to additional 1900 and 800 MHz spectrum, extended the initial term of the contract five years from 2019 to 2024 and set the maximum contract length at 45 years.
 The agreement also increased the cap on the Net Service Fee related to postpaid revenues.
 Effective August 1, 2013, the Net Service Fee increased to its 14% maximum.
 There is also a management fee of 8% on postpaid revenues which has remained constant for the life of the contract.

 During 2013, the Company amended its Agreement with Sprint in order to allow Sprint to recover the capital costs incurred in providing the Company hardware and software components of the network.
 These components control and direct LTE traffic between LTE devices in the Company's service area and the internet, in order to assure interoperability of the Company's network with Sprint's PCS network.
 The Company pays a one-time fee of \$9.23 per incremental LTE device activated in the Company's service area.
-The Company incurred \$1.1 million and \$1.3 million of these fees during 2014 and 2013, respectively.
+The Company incurred \$1.1 million, \$1.1 million and \$1.3 million of these fees during 2015, 2014 and 2013, respectively.